What is Cayuse?

 What should I do if I don't see the specific grant application package I need after I log into Cayuse?

-Cayuse can be used for nearly all Grants.gov applications.
+Cayuse can be used for nearly all federal Grants.gov applications.
 If you don't see your specific Grants.gov application announcement in Cayuse after you log in follow the directions below or contact dsp@uiowa.edu in the UI Division of Sponsored Programs.

 Login in to Cayuse